Configuring the Role-based API

 rbac-webhook service for validation.
 The service makes a determination of whether the action should be allowed.

-Disable role-based API
+Enable role-based API

 meshctl or using Helm.
 Select the tab below to pick the installation method you prefer.

-meshctl install enterprise --skip-rbac --license LICENSE_KEY_STRING
+meshctl install enterprise --include-rbac --license LICENSE_KEY_STRING

 You could also update your existing installation to add the role-based API components or remove them.
 Another option is to install the role-based API components, but set them to permissive mode.